Afghanistan Entry Requirements

 Prohibited Items

-- Pork products and pork-derived ingredients - prohibited under Islamic law
+- Pork products and pork-derived goods, prohibited under Islamic dietary law

-- Narcotics and illegal drugs - severe penalties including death penalty
+- Narcotics and illegal drugs, severe penalties including lengthy imprisonment

-- Weapons, firearms, and ammunition without prior authorization
+- Weapons, ammunition, and explosives, without specific government authorization

 - Gambling equipment and materials